-- 27.1 Bishopstrow College is inspected by the Independent Schools Inspectorate (ISI). - 27.2 Inspectors will be looking for evidence of a culture of safeguarding that supports effective arrangements to identify learners who may be at risk; which responds in a timely way; and that staff recruitment is managed and any allegations are dealt with appropriately.
+- 27.1 Bishopstrow College is inspected by the Independent Schools Inspectorate (ISI). - 27.2 Inspectors will be looking for evidence of a culture of safeguarding that supports effective arrangements to identify learners who may be at risk; which responds in a timely way; and that staff recruitment is managed and any allegations are dealt with appropriately. - 27.3 The Principal will respond in a timely way to investigations by the Local Authority following a Safeguarding referral to Ofsted/ISI.

-Section A.1 Page 30 of 54 Version: November 2021
+Section A.1 Page 31 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023